chef/community-site/site/content/tools/chef-infra-client.md

   one:
     header: Install Chef Workstation
     copy: >-
-      Start working with Chef Infra Client by installing Chef Workstation (formerly ChefDK) on any Windows, Mac or Linux machine where you do your work.
+      Start working with Chef Infra Client by <a href="https://docs.chef.io/workstation/install_workstation/">installing Chef Workstation</a> (formerly ChefDK) on any Windows, Mac or Linux machine where you do your work.
 Chef Workstation provides chef, knife, Test Kitchen and all the tools you need to start defining configurations as code on local or remote servers, virtual machines and containers.
     code: |-

       ~$ chef --version